 Like any winning SEO strategy or PPC strategy, a decent amount of time needs to be spent on keyword research.

 Although the actual process of keyword research for voice searches isn’t too much different than a traditional typed search, there are some nuances you need to be aware of.

 The biggest difference comes when structuring your target keywords.

 There’s a reason for that.

 People communicate what they are searching for differently using voice than they do when typing search queries.

 Here’s what you need to know:

-People tend to speak their voice search queries conversationally rather than in a version of shorthand we commonly use when typing our search queries.
+People tend to speak their voice search queries conversationally rather than in a shorthand version we commonly use when typing our search queries.

-A local homeowner wishes to refinance their house and wants to know what the current interest rate is on a home equity line of credit from Greater Cities Bank.
+A local homeowner wishes to refinance their house and wants to know the current interest rate on a home equity line of credit from Greater Cities Bank.

-If the homeowner was performing the search by typing it into Google, it would likely be something along the lines of:
+If the homeowner were performing the search by typing it into Google, it would likely be something along the lines of: